seanhaydongriffin/Fronius-Power-Monitor-Android/README.md

 # Fronius-Power-Monitor-Android

-A Android app for the realtime monitoring of Fronius Power Inverters.
+An Android app for the realtime monitoring of Fronius Power Inverters.

 Works directly from an Android device to the solar inverter via your local network / Wifi.